borasoftware/bdml/README.md

    folder;
  * create a hierarchy of BDML documentation files that reference BdmlHtml.xsl and optionally the bdml-html.css CSS file and Javascript files;
- * directly load the BDML files in your browser (requires a browser local XSLT file loading option modification) or create a build step that transforms the BDML hierarchy into an HTML hierarchy via an XSLT 1.0 processor.
+ * directly load the BDML files in your browser (if loading local files, your browser's local XSLT file loading will need to be enabled), install the files onto your web server (add the .bdml file extension to your text/xml mime types in your web server configuration), or create an AOT build step that transforms the BDML hierarchy into an HTML hierarchy via an XSLT 1.0 processor.

 See the [Balau library](https://github.com/borasoftware/balau) for an example of usage: